readyplayerme/rpm-unreal-avatar-creator/README.md

 ## Known Issues

 - If you are using a version of glTFRuntime 20230225 or prior, you might encounter a visual artifact where the avatar's head material looks dark or shadowed.
 Please update glTFRuntime to the latest to avoid this issue.
+- To enable the webcam support for your project, you might need to enable some engine plugins depending on the target platform.

 ## Links
 - [Documentation](https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-engine)